-This Submission Draft Neighbourhood Plan for

-Brundall has been prepared over the course of 2014 and 2015 by a Working Group comprising a range of community representatives from the village.
-Whilst the Working Group has led on the preparation of the Plan it is hoped that the document reflects the community's vision and aspirations for the future of Brundall.
-In order to create a Plan that represents residents' needs and aspirations, the Working Group has drawn upon a number of sources including evidence gathered for the Parish Plan, Neighbourhood Plan consultation events and a raft of other research and analysis.
+This Neighbourhood Plan for Brundall was prepared over the course of 2013 and 2016 by a Working Group comprising a range of community representatives from the village.
+Whilst the Working Group led on the preparation of the Plan it was hoped that the document reflected the community's vision and aspirations for the future of Brundall.
+In order to create a Plan that represents residents' needs and aspirations, the Working Group drew upon a number of sources including evidence gathered for the Parish Plan, Neighbourhood Plan consultation events and a raft of other research and analysis